The Normal Distribution for Data Scientists — Explained.

 When you get the sample of outcomes from our experiment, a common first step is to plot the number of occurrences against sample values to get the distribution curve.

 When working with Normal Distribution, you should get a bell-shaped curve.
 If you see a rough estimation of a bell, you can proceed with other tests to be fully sure that your samples come from a normal distribution.

 Q-Q plot helps you determine whether your dependent variable comes from a normal distribution or not.
-Q-Q plots take theoretical normal distribution quantiles which is our x-axis and compare them against your sample data quantiles which are our y-axis.
+Q-Q plots take theoretical normal distribution quantiles which are our x-axis and compare them against your sample data quantiles which are our y-axis.
 If both sets come from a normal distribution, then the scatter plot will roughly form a straight line with a 45-degree angle.